nxp-mcuxpresso/mcuxsdk-examples/usb_examples/usb_host_msd_fatfs/readme.md

 ## Run the example

 1. Connect the board UART to the PC and open the COM port in a terminal tool.
-2. Plug in a HUB or a U-disk device to the board.
+2. Make sure to use a USB HUB or an adapter with OTG functionality firstly.
+Plug in a U-disk device to the board.
 The attached information prints out in the terminal.
 3. The test information prints in the terminal.
 The "success" message prints when a FatFs API succeeds.
 The "fail" message prints when a FatFs API fails.
     The test completes when either the FatFs API fails or all the tests are done.
 <br> The following figure is an example for attaching one U-disk device.